partalex/improper-input-validation/README.md

 > ### Get the IP address of the machine
 > ```cmd
->     pconfig | findstr /R /C:"IPv4 Address"
+>     ipconfig | findstr /R /C:"IPv4 Address"
 > ```